 Change on this large scale requires significant commitment.
 Old habits die hard.
 This is especially true where manual processes or legacy technology platforms exist.

 But becoming a fully digital operation requires serious investments.
-Across the company, real time solutions can replace old ways of doing business.
+Across the company, real time solutions can replace old business models.

 Framework for Success

 One of the top priorities of CIOs for 2019 was establishing a digital transformation framework.
 This framework identifies the IT projects and initiatives.
 These must be launched, managed and maintained to create a digital business environment.

 A successful digital transformation initiative must encompass every aspect of the business.
 Plus, it needs to be adaptable to change.

 In the past, enterprise and industrial applications may have received infrequent updates.
 Thus, making it difficult to keep systems running modern technology.